Fanny Mendelssohn: Biographical and musicological studies

 During the 19th century Fanny mainly figured as a bystander in biographies and studies of her brother Felix; typically she was a representative of a supposed 'feminizing' influence that sapped his artistry.
 In the 20th century the conventional narrative switched to presenting Felix as disapproving of his sister's musical activities and seeking to contain them, whilst the 'feminizing' accusation against Fanny evaporated.
 From the 1980s onwards Fanny Mendelssohn has been the subject of many academic books and articles.
 Kimber opines that "The tale of Fanny, the 'suppressed' composer, has so readily found a place in the biographies of the siblings because of its resemblance to prevailing models for the life of a 'Great Composer' ... based in Romantic ideology about male artists. ...
 Hensel fits neatly into a traditional narrative of the suffering artistic genius ... with a modern twist: the feminine gender of its main character.
 Thus two characters [Felix and Fanny] are forced to bear the weight of two centuries of gender ideology."

-A catalogue of the works of Fanny Mendelssohn Hensel has been prepared by Renate Hellwig-Unruh, according to which each work may be referred to by its "H-U number".
+A catalogue of the works of Fanny Mendelssohn has been prepared by Renate Hellwig-Unruh in 2000, according to which each work may be referred to by its "H-U number".

+Sheila Hayman, the great-great-great-granddaughter of Fanny Mendelssohn, released a 97-minute documentary Fanny: The Other Mendelssohn in 2023.